-Obviously, mortgage protection insurance is a waste of money if you own your home outright.
+Mortgage protection insurance is a waste of money if you own your home outright.
 In addition, MPI is a declining-benefit policy, which means that even though you pay a set premium for the life of your mortgage, the payoff amount decreases as you pay down your home loan.

 Having a policy that wipes out your mortgage if you die may not be best for your family.
-“When my father passed away very young, my mother’s home was paid off by a lump-sum payment to the mortgage company,” says Lynch.
+“When my father passed away very young, my mother’s home was paid off by a lump-sum payment to the mortgage company,” Lynch says.
 “Her mortgage payment was something like $112 a month.
 It would have been more beneficial for her to receive the lump sum and earn the 18 percent interest banks were paying in the 1980s while continuing to make the mortgage payment.”

 Some financial planners say purchasing MPI is like buying tires, when what you really need is a car.

 “Focusing on insuring for the mortgage is relatively myopic,” says Vernon Holleman III, principal at BCG Holleman, a financial planning company in Chevy Chase, Maryland.
 “Whether to pay off the mortgage upon a breadwinner’s death is a question you can’t answer unless you’re taking a comprehensive look at the family’s finances.”